How to Trigger an Audio Playlist in ProPresenter 7

-Using ProPresenter to trigger playlists on both Mac & Windows
+Triggering ProPresenter Audio Playlists on both Mac & Windows

 Open ProPresenter 7 and open Preferences.
 Click on the Devices tab.
 Click on the + in the bottom left corner and select MIDI from the list.
 This will add a new MIDI device to your window and open the settings.
 MIDI is currently the only device available for Windows.